ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 27. Fixed some spell description issues (Shadowblade, etc).
 28. Updated Expansion and other mod settings due to their own updates + dealing with Patch 8.
 29. REMOVED no longer necessary DIQ patches for helping AI use barbarian rages.
+30. A bunch of small clean ups and fixes.

 ## Listonomicon v5.0.1
 Save safe?
 Yes, but if you run into an issue from v5.0 try [rolling back Genasi to v2.3](https://www.nexusmods.com/baldursgate3/mods/4741?tab=files).